Moreish Lemon Biscuits

 - This recipe makes about 16 biscuits 10cm in diameter.
 I find that because the biscuits spread I can only fit 6 per baking tray.
 So take this into consideration when preparing to bake.Line one or more baking trays with parchment paper or silicone mat.
 Plus a plate or tray that fits 16 ice cream size dough balls on it, in one layer that will fit in your freezer.

-- Biscuit dough: In a large mixing bowl, combine the butter, sugars, salt and cream using a wooden spoon or electric hand mixer until fluffy.
+- Biscuit dough: In a large mixing bowl, mix together the butter, sugar and salt using a wooden spoon or electric hand mixer until smooth and fluffy.

 - Add the zest of the 2 lemons and 3 tablespoons of lemon juice to the mix.
 Continue beating until well combined and add the egg.